Moataz-Elsherity/finalized---Capstone-2-/README.md

-This capstone is the first capstone in the coursw with no guidance.
+This capstone is the first capstone in the course with no guidance.

 #Background info
 in this capstone we face a problem where cruella's is struggling to have multiple coats due to disney's financial struggle.